rjshxyz/transformer-timeseries-forecasting/PERFORMANCE_REPORT.md

 ## Conclusion

-The Transformer-based architecture demonstrates superior performance for S&P 500 time series forecasting compared to the LSTM baseline.
-The 15% improvement in MAE and 58.7% directional accuracy make it suitable for practical financial applications.
-The attention mechanism effectively captures complex temporal dependencies, justifying the increased computational cost.
+Overall, the Transformer model performed better than the LSTM baseline for S&P 500 forecasting.
+With 15% lower MAE and 58.7% directional accuracy, it seems like a solid choice for financial prediction tasks.
+The attention mechanism does a good job capturing temporal patterns in the data, which makes the added computational cost worthwhile for this use case.
 ### Recommendations
 1. Deploy Transformer model for production forecasting
 2. Monitor performance degradation over time